slimem/raytracing_renderer_cuda/README.md

 Balls! with emitter, dielectric, lambertian, wood texture and metal materials with defocus and motion blur (1200x600 image size, 500 samples per pixel, render time 1190.2ms)
 ![render](renders/marble2.jpg)
 You can view previous renders under ./renders.
+### Future Improvements
+#### How the project is organized
+For now, the render is one **.cu** file and multiple header files with multiple classes each so it's easier to compile and debug.
+Once I start developing the server part with asio, I will split every .h file into a **.cu** and **.cuh**.
+#### A faster BVH
+Currently bvh is called by each thread, and does an initial iterative dfs if the ray hits its initial bounding box (using global memory).
+Since bounding boxes are read-only, can be computed before starting the main rendering kernel and memory access is localized (it's a dfs), It would be better to use read-only texture memory in the future.

 ## Requirements
 **NVIDIA CUDA toolkit** and a CUDA-capable device are required to build and run the renderer.